GfSE/SpecIF/documentation/03_SpecIF_Roles_and_Permissions.md

 - At the top, the assignment of permissions to projectRoles and users is the same as discussed before.
 - The assignment of permissions to resource instances with their properties works similarly to the statements.
 - However, there is another permissionTarget, namely a node in a hierarchy pointing to a resource.
-- In case of resources, a permissions must be granted not only by class, but also by node.
+- In case of resources, permissions must be granted not only by class, but also by node.
 - A node has the same permission as the resource pointed at: If you can delete a resource, you can alse delete the node and vice versa.
-- By denying a permission to read for one hierarchy and granting it to another, the user may see the recources in one of the branches, but not the other ... provided that the resource is allowed to read by the classes.
+- By denying a permission to read for one branch and granting it to another, the user may see the recources only in that branch
+... provided that the resource is allowed to be read by its classes.
 So it is possible to limit the access rights to a resource depending on the position of its referencing node in the hierarchy branch.
 - To simplify the permission management, the default permission by hierarchy tree is 'true', so a permission must be explitly denied.